Editor's Note — Ordinance no. 3001 §1, adopted December 23, 2008, repealed title IV in its entirety. See editor's note at beginning of title IV.

 - SELF-STORAGE FACILITY

-- The minimum horizontal distance between a lot line and the nearest portion of a building.
+- The minimum horizontal distance between a lot line and the nearest allowable portion of a building or structure.

 - An area of land with defined property boundaries.